racket/rhombus/rhombus/binding-macros.md

  * ”Upward” static information associated with the overall value for a successful match with the binding.
-This infomation is used by the `matching` contract operator, for example, as well as propagated outward by binding forms that correspond to composite data types.
+This infomation is used by the `matching` annotation operator, for example, as well as propagated outward by binding forms that correspond to composite data types.
    The information is independent of static information for individual names within the binding, but it should be the same as information